 In Romeo and Juliet, when Juliet said, “A rose by any other name would smell as sweet,” she arguing that the names of things really don’t matter; the only thing that matters is what things “are.”
 What matters is what something is, not what it is called.
 But in the horse massage world, I think some people forget about that.
 What it’s called seems to be very important, at least in terms of soliciting business.

 Certification gives a certain cachet, don’t you think?
-While there’s really nothing like an industry standard for training, apparently if you’re ready to move on to the next level, a “certified” equine massage therapist (CEMT) is just that.
+While there’s really nothing like an industry standard for training in horse massage, apparently if you’re ready to move on to the next level, a “certified” equine massage therapist (CEMT) is just that.
 But why stop there?
 As of being a CEMT isn’t specialized enough, you can also look hard and find an equine myofascial release therapist (EMRT – myofascial, if you don’t know, is a term refers to muscles, and the strong, loose tissue that covers them).
 And, wouldn’t you know, you can find someone who is “certified” in that, as well (CEMRT).
 Undoubtedly, one of these is better than another, although I’m not exactly sure which, although I am quite confident that whichever or the other one person is, that’s they one that they think is the way to go.
 You can also find a certified equine sports massage therapist (CESMT), who at least gets the benefit of an extra letter in the acronym.
 There is also the National Board of Certification for Animal Acupressure and Massage (NBCAAM), which adds even more letters to the alphabet soup.
 Oh, and the organization that gets you certified can ALSO be certified: that’s right, there’s a National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).
-And the amount of time it takes to get certified can vary a lot, too – hard to say if more is actually better.
+The amount of time it takes to get certified can vary a lot, too, but it’s hard to say if more is actually better.
 It certainly does take some time to get such certification – what’s lacking is scientific verification that all of that time does any real good for the horse.